Georges266/Geomanage/README.md

 ## 🎯 Overview

-GeoManage is a comprehensive enterprise-grade web application developed as a senior project, simulating real-world asset and land management systems used by municipalities, engineering firms, and property management companies.
+GeoManage is a comprehensive enterprise-grade web application developed as a senior project, simulating real-world asset and land management systems used by surveying engineering firms, municipalities, and property management companies.

 **The system demonstrates:**
 - Complex role-based access control (7 user roles)